In our daily lives, we come across many cards, such as ID cards, membership cards, and credit cards.

 Users need to know that due to the characteristic of the printing method, a card with a dye-receiving layer and an even surface is required.
 Even though there may be a little unprinted margin on both edges of the card, the direct-to-card printer is an ideal choice for creating your own card with an affordable product price, and print speed.

-users recognize that it enables over-the-edge printing (full-bleed) with results at a level similar to offset printing quality.
+If you are considering purchasing a retransfer card printer, users recognize that it enables over-the-edge printing (full-bleed) with results at a level similar to offset printing quality.

 In particular, the demands that meet various card designs, services, and security requirements, especially, in the financial market, are gradually increasing in companies, government offices, and large retail markets.